-Before addressing the RR proposal in CP88, Chapter 15 wish to question the basis for the current 10% requirement which CB insists upon.
-In many countries worldwide a lesser requirement is deemed adequate by regulators.
-For example the FSA in London deem that Northern Ireland Credit Unions are sufficiently reserved at 8%.
-Internationally in fact 8% is a generally agreed norm across many jurisdictions.
-Therefore Chapter 15 believes that experience and research clearly demonstrates that holding a 10% reserve is above what is reasonably required and furthermore a very broad reserve like this is a blunt instrument which takes no account of individual CU risk profiles.
 The reality in the Irish movement today is that most CUs are sound, well capitalised and well reserved.
-CUs are also adequately provisioned for potential loan portfolio losses, investment portfolios are low risk and therefore we fail to see where the problem is that this new proposal seeks to address.
-On any true risk based assessment CUs would have a lower reserve requirement than they already have so increasing the reserve requirement seems excessive and irrational.
+CUs are adequately provisioned for potential loan portfolio losses, investment portfolios are low risk and therefore we fail to see where the problem is that this new proposal seeks to address.
+On any true risk based assessment CUs would have a lower reserve requirement that they already have so increasing the basis upon which reserves are calculated now seems excessive and irrational.

-In summary Chapter 15 is strongly of the opinion that there is No Need for an additional reserve requirement for CUs - unless the statutory component is reduced to 8% in which case an additional 2% risk based component (based on scale and complexity) could be considered.
-On this basis we feel it would be helpful if CB were to explain why CUs in Ireland are subject to a 10% Regulatory Reserve and Chapter 15 would call on CB to share this rationale.
+We feel that there is no need for an additional reserve requirement for CUs - unless the statutory component is reduced to 8% in which case an additional 2% risk based component (based on scale and complexity) could be considered.
+On this basis we feel it would be helpful if CB were to explain why CUs in Ireland are subject to a 10% Regulatory Reserve.